opencobra/cobratoolbox/src/analysis/multiSpecies/microbiomeModelingToolbox/mgPipe/README.md

 ## Tutorial

-A livescript toutorial `mgPipeTutorial.mlx` is available in the `tutorials` folder.
+A livescript toutorial `mgPipeTutorial.mlx` is available in the `COBRA.tutorials/additionalTutorials/microbiomeModelingToolbox/` folder.

 ## Author & Documentation Date